-Many loan programs allow much lower down payments—and some require none at all.
+Many loan programs allow much lower down payments.
+Some require no down payment at all.
 While 20% can help you avoid mortgage insurance, it is not a requirement to buy a home.

 First-time buyers often qualify for programs designed to make homeownership more accessible.
 Between low down payment options and assistance programs, buying may be closer than you think.